- (The) Academy of Special Needs Planner

 The AbleGamers Foundation serves anyone in need through direct person-to-person services, assistive technology grants, community support, and access to data.
 We help people afford expensive technology, which allows them the ability to participate in gaming experiences that improve their overall quality of life.
-Additionally, we provide the largest database of mainstream videogame titles, complete with reviews focused exclusively on the accessibility of a given title,.
+Additionally, we provide the largest database of mainstream video game titles, complete with reviews focused exclusively on the accessibility of a given title.
 Finally, we raise awareness by showing veterans returning from war that video gaming can allow then reconnect with friends, and improve their overall quality of life.
-Since 2004, the AbleGamers Foundation has served more than 56 million members of the disabled community by advocating greater access to digital media..
+Since 2004, the AbleGamers Foundation has served more than 56 million members of the disabled community by advocating greater access to digital media.
 Today, the AbleGamers Foundation is a leader in the development of equipment, programs and services to those living with disabilities, hardships, and quality-of-life issues that are a result of chronic illness or trauma.
-It is our goal that all people, regardless of their disability, can use gaming as a tool for an enriched social experiences with friends, family, and the world at large.
-The AbleGamers Foundation serves all people with disabilities and their caregivers, regardless of race, age, gender, sexual-orientation, nationality or religion.
+It is our goal that all people, regardless of their disability, can use gaming as a tool for enriched social experiences with friends, family, and the world at large.
+The AbleGamers Foundation serves all people with disabilities and their caregivers, regardless of race, age, gender, sex, sexual orientation, nationality or religion.

 Online colleges around the nation want to obtain an accredited status for many important reasons.
 A college’s academic reputation has a great deal to do with its accreditation status.
-Accreditation also ensures that graduates’ credits will transfer to other colleges, as well as be accepted by potential employers.
-All in all, accreditation signifies a school’s credibility, academic repute and the quality of instructors.
-Some schools are not accredited because they are too new or do not want to be accredited.
-However, it is in your best interest to either choose an accredited school that will be recognized or closely investigate schools that are not accredited.
-Find out why they haven’t reached accreditation, if they are pursuing it and if credits will transfer.
-Accreditedonlinecollegs.org can help you with this process.
-We’ve gathered in-depth information on top-ranked accredited online colleges and created a database search that helps you find a degree program that meets your degree level, category and subject of interest.
+We’ve gathered in-depth information on top-ranked accredited online colleges and created a database search that helps you find a degree program that meets your degree level, category, and subject of interest.
 Here, you can also search between nationally and regionally accredited colleges and learn about the accrediting agencies that fall under these two categories.

 U.S. Department of Justice Home Page - Disability Rights Section.
 The primary goal of the Disability Rights Section is to achieve equal opportunity for people with disabilities in the United States by implementing the Americans with Disabilities Act (ADA).